adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D37
 Tonight I continue practicing with React in freeCodeCamp, a learn about Use Default Props, Override Default Props, Use PropTypes to Define the Props You Expect and Pass Props to a Stateless Functional Component.

+### R1D38
+Tonight I working in bg-color, this Web app Get Random color and copy to clipboard, I build these app with React